 University of Copenhagen

-PH is an author of a number of references cited in this monograph.
+PH is an author of a number of references cited in this topic.
 PH declares that he has no other competing interests.

-Dr Per Hölmich would like to gratefully acknowledge Dr Cedric J Ortiguera and Dr Juan M Raposo, the previous contributors to this monograph.
+Dr Per Hölmich would like to gratefully acknowledge Dr Cedric J Ortiguera and Dr Juan M Raposo, the previous contributors to this topic.
 CJO and JMR declare that they have no competing interests.

 Specialist in Arthroscopy of the Shoulder, Hip, and Knee; Traditional and Reverse Shoulder Replacement; and Sports Medicine